mehakagg1313/LogisticRegressionModels/README.md

 # LogisticRegressionModels
 1.Titanic data analysis

-2.logistic regression to predict whether an employee will purchase suv Predicting if an employee will purchase an suv given their age and salary using Logistic Regression
+2.logistic regression to predict whether an employee will purchase suv.
+Predicting if an employee will purchase an suv given their age and salary using Logistic Regression